kutuluk/loglevel-plugin-remote/README.md

 ## API

-**This plugin is under active development.
+**This plugin is under active development and should be considered as an unstable.
 No guarantees regarding API stability are made.
 Backward compatibility is guaranteed only by path releases.**

 ```javascript
 apply(log[, options]);